kobe-reygel/mars-rover-kata-rust/Readme.md

 DONE

--
+- You are given the initial starting point (x,y) of a rover and the direction (N,S,E,W) it is facing.

 CURRENT REQUIREMENT

-- You are given the initial starting point (x,y) of a rover and the direction (N,S,E,W) it is facing.
+- The rover receives a character array of commands.